tallforasmurf/CoBro/README.md

 The only other controls are in the File menu:

-* New Comic opens a dialog to define a comic by name, URL, and update schedule, adding it to the list.
+* New Comic opens a dialog to define a comic by name, URL, and update schedule, adding it to the end of the list.

 * Refresh (re)loads the source of the comic(s) currently
 selected in the list.